 The first student from the left, to me, appeared to react in the most genuine and shocking manner; she was stunned, more so than the others.

-The fourth woman from the left is a bit puzzling (in truth, all of them are puzzling because none of them reacted in the way they should.
+The fourth woman from the left is a bit puzzling (in truth, all of them are puzzling because none of them reacted in the way they should have.
 Each of them should have been outraged and deeply pained at what they saw, expressing sorrow mingled with rage over the injustice suffered by this innocent, precious little girl, whose life was brutally snuffed out before that life had a chance to begin).
 Like the other two, she can’t bear to continue looking at the poster, but as the seconds turn into minutes, she overrides her human emotions and falls back onto the pitiful rhetoric of “choice” that she has been brainwashed into believing since doubtless a child.

 This fourth woman’s unrehearsed and spontaneous comments reveal a profound truth that, at the time of their utterance, was hidden even to herself, which is this: it is human life that is extinguished in abortion, no matter what abortion apologists try to argue to the contrary, and this fact is intrinsically known to everyone.